sidhantls/sidhantls.github.io/about.md

 I currently work at [getedge.ai](https://getedge.ai/), on enhancing talent acquisition and workforce management using machine learning.
 I work on concepts such as language modelling, entity linking, and knowledge graphs.

-Feel free to reach out to me by email for any questions or feedback on the blogs
+Feel free to reach out for any questions or feedback

 ### Contact me